deancochran/deancochran.github.io/src/posts/machine-learning-on-the-edge-building-ml-powered-apps-with-sveltekit-and-tensorflowjs.md

 #### 1. **Setting Up the Project**

-If have never seen the MobileNet model in action, visit the [live demo](https://storage.googleapis.com/tfjs-models/demos/mobilenet/index.html) and view the console to see the results of the edge computations
+If you have never seen the MobileNet model in action, visit the [live demo](https://storage.googleapis.com/tfjs-models/demos/mobilenet/index.html) and view the console to see the results of the edge computations

 - **Installing SvelteKit**: Instructions on initializing a new SvelteKit project can be found on the official documentation site [here](https://kit.svelte.dev/docs/introduction).
   - Head to **Skeleton UI** and follow their instructions on installing and initialization a svelte-kit application [here](https://www.skeleton.dev/docs/get-started)
 - **Adding TensorFlow.js**: Installation of TensorFlow.js via npm.
-  - Run `npm install @tensorflow/tfjs @tensorflow-models/mobilenet` .
+  - Run `npm install @tensorflow/tfjs @tensorflow-models/mobilenet`.
   - Optionally, mention using a CDN for TensorFlow.js if the app will run directly in the browser.

 #### 2. **Building the Image Classification Component**

-After you've installed the necessary packages, you can then begin to setup the project to utilize machine learning on the edge.
+After you've installed the necessary packages, you can then begin to set up the project to utilize machine learning on the edge.
 For each image you classify, you'll want to use the same Svelte component so that you don't have to rewrite / copy and paste code.

 ```ts
 // $lib/components/ImageClassifier.svelte